Professor Stephen Forcer

 I have retained an active commitment to language tuition through grammar lectures and class teaching, particularly final-year Prose and Translation.

 I greatly enjoy teaching, and find that the avant-garde lends itself strongly to the sense of difficulty, analysis, debate, humour and risk that can be vital to learning.
-While my role as Head of School limits the amount of teaching I can do currently, I have greatly enjoyed contributing to different courses at Glasgow including Year 1 French Culture, Senior Honours French language, Modernities 1880-1945 (Critical Studies MLitt), and lectures on myth and imagination.
+While my role as Head of School limits the amount of teaching I can do currently, I have greatly enjoyed contributing to different courses at Glasgow including Year 1 French Culture, Senior Honours French language, Modernities 1880-1945 (Critical Studies MLitt), lectures on myth and imagination for the SMLC MLitt Comparative Literature, and the Honours course Writing the Visual designed by Elizabeth Geary Keohane.

 In 2017 and 2018 I was privileged to deliver guest classes to MA students at the University of Amsterdam, supported on the second occasion by an award from Erasmus+.

 Since 2021 I have hugely enjoyed participating in various CIVIS taught courses (Blended Intensive Programmes) and summer schools at the Universities of Athens, Bucharest, and Stockholm.
 The activities have focused variously on the themes of (in)transitive modernities and care in the arts and humanities.
-Over 2024 I will join a BIP on PostRacial Transmodernities: Afro-European Relations, Mediterranean Trajectories & Intercultural Reciprocities.
+Over 2025 I will again teach on the BIP led by colleagues at Athens on PostRacial Transmodernities: Afro-European Relations, Mediterranean Trajectories & Intercultural Reciprocities.

 CIVIS courses are open to students across member institutions.
 For more information, see https://civis.eu/en/civis-courses